gossard/PowerMerger/README.md

 PowerMerger is a PowerShell tool for generating text from templates and data.
 Its core strength is its simplicity: it processes plain text templates line by line.
 This straightforward approach makes PowerMerger intuitive and easy to use for common automation tasks, without the overhead of a complex templating language.

+> **A Note on Scope and Philosophy**
+>
+> PowerMerger was originally developed for my personal automation needs and has been made public in the hope that it might be useful to others.
+It is intentionally designed for **very basic templating tasks** based on a "logic-less" philosophy.
+>
+> It is not intended to be a feature-rich replacement for enterprise-grade templating platforms like *Scriban* or *Mustache*.
+If you are looking to invest in a single, powerful templating system as a standard for your organization, PowerMerger is likely not the right choice.
+>
+> Think of it as a powerful **tactical tool** for specific scripting and reporting tasks, not a **strategic platform** to build an entire ecosystem around.
+Its value lies in its minimal learning curve and its ability to solve the "80% use case" of simple data merging without complexity.

 - [Key Features](#key-features)
 - [Common Use Cases](#common-use-cases)
 - [Prerequisites](#prerequisites)